Jean-Pierre Blanchard: 1784 – Flights in London

 Blanchard moved to London in August 1784, where he took part in a flight on 16 October 1784 with John Sheldon, just a few weeks after the first flight in Britain (and first outside France), when Italian Vincenzo Lunardi flew from Moorfields to Ware on 15 September 1784.
-Blanchard's propulsion mechanisms - flapping wings and a windmill - again proved ineffective, but the balloon flew some 115 km from Lewis Lochée’s military academy in Little Chelsea, landing in Sunbury and then taking off again to end in Romsey.
-Blanchard took a second flight on 30 November 1784, taking off with an American, Dr John Jeffries, from the Rhedarium behind Green Street Mayfair, London to Ingress in Kent.
+Blanchard's propulsion mechanisms – flapping wings and a windmill – again proved ineffective, but the balloon flew some 115 km from Lewis Lochée's military academy in Little Chelsea, landing in Sunbury and then taking off again to end in Romsey.
+Blanchard took a second flight on 30 November 1784, taking off with an American, John Jeffries, from the Rhedarium behind Green Street Mayfair, London to Ingress in Kent.

 1785 – First flight over the English Channel

 A column was erected at Guînes to commemorate his crossing of the English Channel by hydrogen balloon on 7 January 1785.
 (Location:)